-Figure 2-2.
+Figure 2-3.
 Aerial Image of Martinsburg - Eastern West Virginia Regional Airport (KMRB)

-Figure 2-3.
+Figure 2-4.
 Aerial Image of Hagerstown - Richard Henson Airport (KHGR)

-Figure 2-4.
+Figure 2-5.
 Aerial Image of Proposed Project Location

-Table 2-4 presents a comparison of the albedo, Bowen ratio, and surface roughness for Martinsburg (KMRB) and the proposed Project location.
+The tables below present a comparison of the albedo, Bowen ratio, and surface roughness for Martinsburg (KMRB) and the proposed Project location.
 The albedo and Bowen ratio are comparable at both sites.
 However, there are some sectors where the surface roughness varies between the two locations.
-Table 2-5 presents a comparison of the albedo, Bowen ratio, and surface roughness for Hagerstown (KHGR) and the proposed Project location.
-Overall, the land use characteristics at Hagerstown (KHGR) and proposed Project are more comparable than those associated with Martinsburg (KMRB).
-Based these considerations and the land use comparisons, CMC concludes that the meteorological conditions at Hagerstown (KHGR) are representative of those expected at the proposed Project location.
+The tables below present a comparison of the albedo, Bowen ratio, and surface roughness for Hagerstown (KHGR) and the proposed Project location.
+Overall, the land use characteristics at Martinsburg (KMRB) and proposed Project are more comparable than those associated with Hagerstown (KHGR).